rayh176/akka-graph-model/Readme.md

 Overview
-The project cover a REST API service, that provides a risk simulation API endpoint that receives band value, and calls an internal API service to perform statistical analysis of that data and return the results.
+The project cover a REST API service, that provides a risk simulation API endpoint that receives brand value, and calls an internal API service to perform statistical analysis of that data and return the results.
 1- Complex event processing used with AKKA -
 2- Results are stored in the cache